- We offer honors programs in all majors, tailored to students’ academic interests.

 - In 2002 the University of Arkansas was named a Truman Honor Institute, an award recognizing high-performing institutions in the Truman Scholarship program.

-The University of Arkansas Honors College was ranked 17th in "Overall Excellence" in a recent survey of the nation's top public honors programs.
-We tied for 2nd in the category of "top value-added programs."
+The University of Arkansas Honors College was ranked in the top 20 in a recent survey of the nation's top public honors programs.

 Here is a sampling of national rankings for our programs: